casper-network/docs-archive/glossary/B.rst

 Block processing
 ^^^^^^^^^^^^^^^^
 Block processing consists of running the deploys in a block received from another node to determine updates to the global state.
-Note that this is an essential part of `block validating <B.html#block-validating>`_.
+Note that this is an essential part of `block validating <#block-validating>`_.

 Block proposal
 ^^^^^^^^^^^^^^